-The Management and Health Laboratory, established in December 2004, carries out:
+The Management and Healthcare Laboratory (MeS Laboratory - Laboratorio MeS), established in December 2004, carries out:

 Research to support the performers of the health care system through the management processes and the innovation of health and social care;

 Performance evaluation to measure the capacity of the regional health system, of the health authorities and the district areas to be effective and efficient, in delivering appropriate services in line with the needs of the population;

 Management training for top management and for the key figures of the regional health systems, with special regard to the Tuscan System as the Lab represents the accredited subject for the training of top management.

 The Lab mission is to develop the managerial sciences in order in support of public health by:

 - building organizational and management innovation to improve citizens health.